OutOfOrangeJuice/Tides-of-Fate/World/DRAGONS.md

 Dragons are the biggest threat to people living on islands.
 Also their blood is toxic because lol.

 Also they have breath weapons but I'll work on those later.
+Along with the rest of the lore and the stat block.